 Life is short.
-That’s what I figured out when I hit my 30s.
-Before that, I never gave much thought to the impermanency of things.
-I guess I’ve been lucky and I didn’t lose too many friends and family when I was young.
+That’s what I figured out when I turned 35.
+Before that, I never gave much thought to the impermanency of life.
+Fortunately, I didn’t lose any friends and families when I was young.
 As I got older, I became much more conscious of friends, family, coworkers, and even celebrities who passed away.
 Micheal Jackson, Christopher Reeve, Patrick Swayze, Steve Irvin, John Ritter are all people I grew up with and they all died pretty young.
 They made me realized that I have to find happiness now and not put it off for too long.

-Anyway, I just gotten news that Dan, one of my coworkers from Intel, passed away.
-Dan was probably about 15 years older than me, but I’m not really sure.
+Anyway, I just heard that Dan, one of my coworkers from Intel, passed away.
+Dan was around 55 years old, but I’m not really sure.
 He never took the management route and he still enjoyed the technical aspects of engineering.
-He didn’t like the corporate environment, though, and he always had something to complain about.
-He just seemed to be unhappy most of the time and I thought he was going to retire soon, but I guess he didn’t make the jump.
+He didn’t like the corporate environment and he always had something to complain about.
+He just seemed to be unhappy most of the time.
+I thought he was going to retire soon, but I guess he didn’t make the jump.

-My last few years at Intel were extremely unhappy years and my physical and mental well being were deteriorating fast.
+My last few years at Intel were terrible.
+My physical and mental health was deteriorating fast.
 I knew that the situation was untenable and I began planning my exit strategy.
 The money was good, but life isn’t just about money.
 In 2012, I left my engineering career behind and became a SAHD/blogger.
 Today, I’m much closer to living the life I want.
-We have less income, but we’re much happier overall.
+We have less income, but my family is much happier overall.
 If you’re unhappy about your life (job in particular), then maybe these steps can help you figure out a way to move on to the next phase.

 Why are you unhappy?

 The first step is to figure out why you’re unhappy.
 Is it the particular job you’re doing?
 Is it the work environment and the company you’re working for?
 Or is it the whole career that’s you’re unhappy with?
 Actually, I started not liking my engineering job quite a while before I quit.
 In 2004, I moved from being a design engineer to a hardware validation engineer for a change of scenery.
 I stayed with the same company, but I changed offices, coworkers, job functions, and many other things.
 Life improved a bit, but the relief didn’t last long.
-Eventually, I realized that it’s not a particular job that I was unhappy with, but the whole corporate culture and engineering career.
-It took many years for me, but eventually I realized that I had to find a way out.
+Eventually, I realized that it’s not the job that I was unhappy with.
+It’s the whole corporate culture and engineering career.
+It took many years for me, but I finally figured out that I had to find another way.

 Don’t listen to the critics

-Recently, I received quite a few emails from readers who are aiming for early retirement.
+Recently, I received quite a few emails from readers who are trying to retire early.
 Many of them encounter stiff resistance from friends and family when they shared this goal.
-The American culture values hard work and quitting your job is a big no-no. My friends and family (and some readers) also didn’t understand why I wanted to quit my engineering career.
-Why spend all that time going to school and building a career, then quit at the beginning of your prime earning years?
-It’s downright anti-American.
+The American culture values hard work and quitting your job/career is a big no-no. My friends and family also didn’t understand why I wanted to quit my engineering career.
+Why spend all that time going to school, build a career, then quit at the beginning of your prime earning years?
+That’s downright anti-American.

 Find what matters to you

-For me, the focus was on getting out of the difficult situation that I was in, but you also have to figure out what to do next.
+For me, the main goal was to get out of the stressful career I was stuck in.
+However, I also had to figure out what to do next.
 You don’t want to quit your job and sit around all day.
 That’s an express ticket to Depressionville.
 You still need goals and aspirations after early retirement.
 At least, you need to have a short term plan and figure out what you’ll do for a few years after pulling the cord.
 Some people take a trip around the world.
 Some people volunteer.
 Some go back to school to find a different career.
 The possibilities are endless.
 Everyone has different callings and you just need to find yours.

 Start Now and keep pushing.

 I started blogging in 2010 and left my career in 2012.
 Is it really that easy?
 No, it didn’t just take 2 years to achieve my goal.
 I saved and invested since I started working in 1996.
 My goal wasn’t early retirement then, but I’m extremely glad I started investing so early in life.
 Early saving and investing gave me more choices.
 If I put off investing, it would have taken much longer to FIRE.
 Everyone should save and invest as much as they can when they’re young.
 You’ll have a lot more options later if you have some savings and passive income.
 You might love your job now, but who knows how you’ll feel in 10 or 20 years.

-If you want to change your life, then you need to start now.
-Read a lot, meet some people who are living the life you want, and write up an exit strategy.
+If you want to change your life, then start now.
+Read a lot, talk to some people who are living the life you want, and write up an exit strategy.
 It may take years, but you need to take a step and keep putting one foot in front of the other.

 Life is a journey